Xa3rO1986/mikkeller-rc/replit.md

 ### External Dependencies

-**Payment Processing**: YooKassa (Russian payment gateway) integration for merchandise checkout with webhook support for payment confirmation
+**Payment Processing**: YooKassa (Russian payment gateway) is the ONLY payment provider used for merchandise checkout with webhook support for payment confirmation.
+Stripe is NOT used in this project.

 **Map Visualization**: Leaflet.js library installed for future GPX route visualization on public event pages